AllenWu233/dotfile/README.md

 ## Personal Dotfile

 I use ArchLinux as Linux distribution and i3 as windows manager, this repo is my config.
 The packages I explicitly installed are in packages.txt.
-You can use <code>config/i3/nord.sh</code> and <code>config/i3/cat.sh</code> to change the theme.
+You can use <code>config/i3/nord.sh</code> and <code>config/i3/cat.sh</code> to change the theme, and you can see details in [nord](https://www.nordtheme.com/) and [catppuccin](https://github.com/catppuccin).

 ## Shot